MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/getting-started-with-windows-drivers.md

 ---
 title: Getting Started with Windows Drivers
-description: Windows Drivers allow you to create one driver that will run on on both Windows 10X and Windows Desktop. ms.date: 08/05/2021 ms.localizationpriority: medium
+description: Windows Drivers allow you to create one driver that will run on all Windows variants. ms.date: 12/01/2021 ms.localizationpriority: medium
 ---